 Nigella seeds have a slightly spicy taste, rather pungent, with herbaceous, somewhat bitter notes reminiscent of a mixture of oregano and pepper.
 It does not overwhelm, but its aromatic profile is perceptible when chewed.
 And it offers a lot of play when combined with other spices or fresh herbs in the kitchen.

 To enhance their flavor, they can be toast lightly before adding them to the dish.
-And it is also a good idea to crush them a little with a mortar to better release the aromas.
+And it is also a good idea to crush them with a mortar to better release the aromas.
 Especially if you are looking to infuse a sauce or stew.
 Added directly, whole, they provide a crunchy touch and colour to salads, soups, vegetable creams, curries, rice pilafs, bread and other savory doughs.

 Also Read: 9 Amla Juice Benefits That Will Make You Drink It